AetherPrior/aetherprior.github.io/README.md

 # Aetherprior.github.io
 - This is the repository for my personal website.
-Borrowed from the [Best Motherfucking Website](https://thebestmotherfucking.website/).
+Borrowed from [The Best Motherfucking Website](https://thebestmotherfucking.website/).
 - The website is hosted at [aetherprior.github.io](https://aetherprior.github.io/).
 - The website runs on pure HTML, CSS, JS.
 Nothing else.
 The jquery file is a joke.
 - The website is Licensed under the [WTFPL license](LICENSE).